MG40/CloudseedersDevOpsWorkshop/ContainerKubernetes101HandsOn/README.md

 ## Getting Started

-These instructions will get you a copy of the entire code and CLI for the workshop.
+Here you will find a copy of the entire Howto, CLI and code for the workshop.

 ### Prerequisites